tehrengruber/gtc/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about this software, please let us lnow.
+If you have any suggestions or questions about this software, please let us now.